 In the above-mentioned journal article, the founder of CrossFit, Coach Greg Glassman scientifically presents Nutrition as the foundation for anyone at any ability level.

-There are many “diets plans” or programs that can help you count macronutrients, calories, blocks, etc., but in it’s simplest form CrossFit’s recommendation: “Eat meat and vegetables, nuts and seeds, some fruit, little starch, and no sugar.
+There are many “diet plans” or programs that can help you count macronutrients, calories, or blocks.
+But, CrossFit has a simple recommendation: “Eat meat and vegetables, nuts and seeds, some fruit, little starch, and no sugar.
 Keep intake to levels that will support exercise but not body fat.”

 Start small and keep it simple.